farhanah09/farhanah09/README.md

 - 🌱 I'm currently learning and exploring various programming languages and technologies.
 - 💡 I'm interested in data science, machine learning, deep learning, and other open-source projects.
-- 🎓 Currently a master's student at Carnegie Mellon University pursuing a Data Science track
+- 🎓 Currently a master's student at Carnegie Mellon University pursuing a Data Science track IN Engineering and Technology Innovation Management
 ## 💻 Technologies & Tools

 Here are some of the technologies and tools I work with: